gujianliang/test2/API Reference .md

  [WalletUtils setNodeUrl:Main_Node];

-Or if you have a corresponding node url, you can change it to your own node url:
+ //Or if you have a corresponding node url, you can change it to your own node url:

  [WalletUtils setNodeUrl:@"customNode"];

-Switching test node url:
+ //Switching test node url:

  [WalletUtils setNodeUrl:Test_Node];

-If nodeUrl is not set, the default value is Main_Node
+ //If nodeUrl is not set, the default value is Main_Node
 ```